 Most cards charge you a late payment fee (usually $20 - $30) when you make a late payment.
-Discover it® Cashback Match™ with No annual fee doesn’t charge you a late payment fee for your first late payment.
-This card does not have any overlimit fee, so unlike many other credit cards, you won’t pay a fee when you go over your credit limit.
+Discover it® Cashback Match™ doesn't charge you a late payment fee for your first late payment.
+This card does not have any overlimit fee, so unlike many other credit cards, you won't pay a fee when you go over your credit limit.

 8. Choose The Right Card For Your Lifestyle